• Products

 To Have Personal Conversations, You Need Personal Information

 Each time you have a conversation or call with a client, make it a goal to gather a tidbit of personal information.
 Get your support team involved too.
-They can also gather info when they’re talking with clients.
+They can also gather information when they’re talking with clients.

 Start with your top 25 clients.
-Gather info on their relationships.
+Gather information on their relationships.
 Start by getting the names, ages, and interests of spouses, children, and grandchildren.
 With this intel, you’ll be able to ask specific questions like, “How’s Olivia’s gymnastics class going?”

 • Children & grandchildren